Lap-2025/Lap-2025.github.io/praticas/en/lab1/installation.md

 you installed Ubuntu version 22.04, the default version in WSL.
 Any more recent version of this distribution should also allow you to follow the rest of this section without problems.

+> [!WARNING]
+> At this point, make sure that all commands are executed within WSL
+> (Windows Subsystem for Linux).
+To ensure that you are on the right environment:

 Open the Ubuntu application.
 This application may already be running if you just installed WSL.
 You should be presented with the *Bash